worldline/openshift-cartridge-tomee/README.md

-# OpenShift Tomcat Community Cartridge
+# OpenShift TomEE Community Cartridge

-The `tomcat` cartridge provides Tomcat on OpenShift via a manual tomcat install.
+The `tomee` cartridge provides Tomcat on OpenShift via a manual tomee install.

 This cartridge has special functionality to enable integration with OpenShift and with other cartridges.
 See the [Cartridge Integrations](#cartridge-integrations) and